Richi2PL/Offline-Singleplayer-ClassiCube/README.md

-# Offline Singleplayer ClassiCube
+# How to run correctly

+Copy the "ClassiCube.js" file to the "Offline-Singleplayer-ClassiCube" folder (All "ClassiCube.js" versions will be on "Version-selection" folder)

+# No textures when executing for first time

-If the game runs with no texture insert "default.zip" or "classicube.zip"
+The game runs with no texture; please just load "default.zip" or "classicube.zip" texture files

-Probably I will be updating this every  week
+Probably I will be updating this every  week`